Naomi Ishiguro

 Naomi Ishiguro (born 1992) is a British author.
-She has published two books: a short story collection Escape Routes (2020) and her debut novel Common Ground (2021).
-The first book in her upcoming fantasy trilogy, The Rainshadow Orphans, is publishing in 2026.
+She has published three books: a short story collection Escape Routes (2020) and her debut novel Common Ground (2021), and the first book in The Rainshadow Series, The Rainshadow Orphans (2026).

 Early life and education

 Ishiguro was born in 1992 and grew up in Golders Green, North London, the daughter of Japanese-British Nobel-prize writer Kazuo Ishiguro.
 Her mother Lorna is a Scottish social worker from Glasgow.

 Ishiguro attended South Hampstead High School and then Westminster School for sixth form.
 Before pursuing writing, she wanted to be an actress.
 She studied English at University College London, and later graduated with a master's degree in creative writing from the University of East Anglia.

 Prior to her career as an author, Ishiguro worked as a bookseller and bibliotherapist at Mr. B's Emporium in Bath.

 Career

 Escape Routes (2020)

 Ishiguro's debut short story collection, Escape Routes, was published in 2020 by Tinder Press.
 The book consists of eight short stories and a novella.

 It was reviewed positively by The Times, describing the stories as "winsomely written and engagingly quirky".
 However, the novella "The Rat Catcher", while starting strong, was criticised as being "overextended".